astropy/halotools/docs/mock_making/quickstart_guide.rst

 >>> hod_model.populate_mock() # doctest: +SKIP

-Calling the `~halotools.empirical_models.HodModelFactory.populate_mock` method with no arguments, as above, automatically retrieves the default simulation snapshot and generates a Monte Carlo realization of your model into those simulated halos.
+Calling the `~halotools.empirical_models.HodModelFactory.populate_mock` method with no arguments, as above, automatically retrieves the default halo catalog and generates a Monte Carlo realization of your model into those simulated halos.
 The resulting mock catalog can then be accessed via: